prataap/prataap.github.io/_posts/2014-3-3-Hello-World.md

 Now I have added a small piece of text for testing whether this actually works as expected.
 I'm trying to make it work.

+This line is added from ubuntu local in sublime text 3 using git command!